tannerbroberts/Web-Game-Bot-Scripts/README.md

 TODO:

 Helpers:
-Chaining expansion with an emphasis on a lancing strategy that bypasses any normal movement delay Reinforce edges of territory
+Fix gathering function error on line 280~ fix spamming e moves the viewports and gives console error Chaining expansion with an emphasis on a lancing strategy that bypasses any normal movement delay Reinforce edges of territory
 Reinforce king
-Improve gathering function with a "good enough" heuristic that doesn't pull from the general Prioritized exploration
+Prioritized exploration

 Bot: